-South Arts is hosting a pair of online workshops on embracing DEIA values in your organization with Donna Walker-Kuhne, president of Walker International Communications Group.
-These workshops are offered free-of-charge, and recordings will be posted to this page afterwards.
-A recording of the first webinar is available under Past Webinars below.
+South Arts hosted a pair of online workshops on embracing DEIA values in your organization with Donna Walker-Kuhne, president of Walker International Communications Group.
+These workshops were offered free-of-charge, and recordings of both sessions are available below.

 The following webinar was recorded on May 20, 2021.

 This workshop will present the vocabulary of DEIA and its application to arts organizations.
 This includes unconscious bias, microaggressions, allyship, and becoming an anti-racist organization.
 We will examine and discuss how to build internal systems that enable the activation and integration of DEIA as integral to the day-to-day business.
 Participants can expect to participate in case study and discussions.

 Through personal reflection, case study discussion, and active engagement, attendees will:

 Referenced during the webinar: The Alchemy of High-Performing Arts Organizations from the Wallace Foundation

 The following webinar was recorded on June 24, 2021.